What We Believe

 At Pathways Church, we wait until our children are old enough to believe and understand the true meaning of baptism before we baptize them.
 We do however practice a “baby/child dedication.”
 This is intended to be a covenant between the parents and God on behalf of the child.
 Parents promise to raise their child in the faith until the child is old enough to make his own personal confession of faith in Christ.

 Humanity and sin:

 God created mankind to live forever and enjoy the creation with Him.
-However, humanity rebelled (we call any disobedience of God’s standards “sin”) and was, therefore, excluded from relationship with God and destined to suffer eternal punishment in Hell after death.
+However, humanity rebelled (we call any disobedience of God’s standards “sin”) and was, therefore, excluded from a relationship with God and destined to suffer eternal punishment in Hell after death.
 Because of that rebellion, absolutely no individual apart from Jesus is able to come to God; each is incapable of pleasing Him.
-Abraham’s faith was counted as redemption since the redeemer had not yet come.
-Bible verses about humanity and sin: Genesis 1:26-31, 3:1-7; Romans 5:12, 3:10-18.
+Abraham’s faith was counted as redemption since the Redeemer had not yet come.
+Genesis 1:26-31, 3:1-7; Romans 5:12, 3:10-18

 The central purpose of God’s revelation in Scripture is to call people into fellowship with Him.
 Originally created to be in relationship with God, humans defied Him by going their own independent way, resulting in alienation from Him and the inability to please God.
 This fall took place at the beginning of human history; all people since have suffered these consequences and are in need of the saving grace of God.
 We believe man’s only hope of salvation is through the shed blood of Jesus Christ, the Son of God.
 John 3:16